 Everest College in Chicago was established as Olympia College in June 2003 and received its initial grant of accreditation from ACCSCT as a branch campus of Everest College in San Francisco, California, in July 2003.
-In April of 2007 the name of the campus was changed to Everest College
+In April of 2007 the name of the campus was changed to Everest College.

 The College is conveniently located on the northeast corner of State Street and Jackson Boulevard in the downtown Chicago loop.
 Public transportation is conveniently located with bus, subway and train stops within easy walking distance.
 The modern air-conditioned facility is designed for training students for the working world.
-The attractive facility has over 40,000 square feet and includes computer, massage therapy, dental assisting, and medical assisting laboratories, lecture rooms, resource center, and administrative areas.
+The attractive facility has over 48,000 square feet on three floors and includes computer, massage therapy, dental assisting, medical assisting, and pharmacy technician laboratories, lecture rooms, resource center, student lounges, and administrative areas.